Who can be a representative of a participating group?

 - unincorporated lone institution, or

 - participating defunct institution.

 The Minister may declare a representative for an incorporated lone institution where this is requested by the institution.

-For a participating group, the representative can be a participating institution (that is also a member of a group), or either an incorporated institution or person (that is not a member of a group).
 Representatives can perform this role for more than 1 participating group or participating lone institutions or participating defunct institutions.

 Representatives may have financial obligations in the Scheme depending on the circumstances.
 For example, representatives of participating groups and unincorporated lone institutions will be jointly and severally liable with each associate of the group for a person's redress under the Scheme.

 A representative will generally perform the following roles on behalf of a participating group or institution: